hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

  ::

-  > ls -I “*.pdf”
+  > ls -I "*.pdf"
-  > ls --ignore=”*.pdf”
+  > ls --ignore="*.pdf"

-Since Linux incorporates commands from different sources, options can be available in one or both forms and you’ll also encounter options with no dash at all and all kinds of mixtures:
+Since Linux incorporates commands from different sources, options can be available in one or both forms and you'll also encounter options with no dash at all and all kinds of mixtures:

  ::